wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ### Setting Goals & Sticking To Them

 One thing we're very good at is coming up with ideas.
 Lot's of them.
-There is no shortage there, however there is a real challenge in effecively using down time and DockYard Fridays to commit to delivering on those ideas.
+There is no shortage there, however there is a real challenge in effectively using down time and DockYard Fridays to commit to delivering on those ideas.
 I believe this is due to not having specific departmental goals that directly fit into company annual or quarterly objectives.

 An example of this challenge is [Tools of the Trade](http://toolsofthetrade.dockyard.com/).
 In the beginning of 2014 we put effort into creating small and novel icon packs and distrubuting them as free to use.
-It's generated some interest, and we had fun with our icons, but we dropped the ball and lost momentum on it.
+It generated some interest, and we had fun with our icons, but we dropped the ball and lost momentum on it.
 Not because we didn't enjoy making them or that it didn't benefit our designers by the challenge, but because it didn't fit cleanly into any company objective.